-Goal OS-4 Encourage Native Plants and Discourage Non-Native Invasive Plants & Trees as problematic and/or invasive by the California Invasive Plant Council, and/or by the State of California, or (b) listed as a 'noxious weed' by the State of California or the U.S. Federal Government.
+Goal OS-4 Encourage Native Plants and Discourage Non-Native Invasive Plants & Trees

+Policy OS-4.1 Native Landscaping: All development shall be conditioned to require that 50% of all plantings are native plants and shall prohibit the planting of any plant species that is (a) listed as problematic and/or invasive by the California Invasive Plant Council, and/or by the State of California, or (b) listed as a 'noxious weed' by the State of California or the U.S. Federal Government.